Do I need a visa?

 Another route available to those looking to join their family in the UK is the EEA Family Permit.
 While this is not technically a UK visa, it is ideal for those who live outside of the EEA (European Economic Area) and wish to join their family within six months of their application submission.

 We recognise that it can be both costly and complex to navigate the UK’s immigration system.
 We are also aware that joining a family member may be something you need to do out of necessity, such as if you need to be cared for by a British national/settled person.
+Contact us now, we are sensitive to your immigration needs and can provide expert immigration advice.

 Joining a partner in the UK